oddbird/oddleventy/content/blog/2025/size-preferences.md

 Rather than thinking of `2em`
 as a likely output of `32px`,
-I'm thinking of it as a math equation with a variable and a fallback --
+I'm thinking of it as a math equation with a variable and a fallback:
 `2 * var(--user-preference, 16px)`.
 I use `em` when I care about _relationships_, and `px` when I care about _actual sizes_.